 We lay out the case for treating some cryptocurrencies as securities—and some not.

-This report presents a framework for securities regulation of cryptocurrencies— e.g. Bitcoin and derivative projects or “alt-coins.”
+This report, originally published in 2016 and updated in 2018, presents a framework for securities regulation of cryptocurrencies— e.g. Bitcoin and derivative projects or “alt-coins.”
 The framework is based on the Howey test for an investment contract as well as the underlying policy goals of securities regulation.
 We find that several key variables within the software of a cryptocurrency and the community that runs and maintains that software are indicative of investor or user risk.